Missing dollar riddle

-The missing dollar riddle is a famous riddle that involves an informal fallacy.
+The missing dollar riddle is a famous riddle that involves an informal fallacy, in which hotel guests split their bill in a complicated manner which appears to leave a single dollar unaccounted for.
 It dates back to at least the 1930s, although similar puzzles are much older.

 Statement

 Although the wording and specifics can vary, the puzzle runs along these lines:

 Three guests check into a hotel room.
 The manager says the bill is $30, so each guest pays $10.
 Later the manager realizes the bill should only have been $25.
 To rectify this, he gives the bellhop $5 as five one-dollar bills to return to the guests.

 On the way to the guests' room to refund the money, the bellhop realizes that he cannot equally divide the five one-dollar bills among the three guests.
 As the guests are not aware of the total of the revised bill, the bellhop decides to just give each guest $1 back and keep $2 as a tip for himself, and proceeds to do so.

 As each guest got $1 back, each guest only paid $9, bringing the total paid to $27.
 The bellhop kept $2, which when added to the $27, comes to $29.
 So if the guests originally handed over $30, what happened to the remaining $1?

 There seems to be a discrepancy, as there cannot be two answers ($29 and $30) to the math problem.
 On the one hand it is true that the $25 in the register, the $3 returned to the guests, and the $2 kept by the bellhop add up to $30, but on the other hand, the $27 paid by the guests and the $2 kept by the bellhop add up to only $29.